Senior School Curriculum

 - If senior students access any of the above flexible learning options they may be given a flex in their timetable.
 During this flex students are expected to attend a supervised study session.

-- 2018 Year 11 & 12 students have a flexible learning day on Thursday.
-Students are not required to attend school on this day, unless prearranged by the school.
+- Year 11 & 12 students have a flexible learning day on Friday.
+Students are not required to attend school on this day, unless prearranged by the school (this is subject to change each year).